Turnout

 Utilize Tools and Resources for Accurate Calculations

-To ensure accurate calculations of how much you will receive in disability benefits, we understand that navigating this process can feel overwhelming.
+To ensure accurate calculations of how much you will receive in benefits, we understand that navigating this process can feel overwhelming.
 Here are some tools and resources that can help you along the way:

 You're not alone in this journey, and we're here to help.